-CFO Lessons Learned And Benefits From Being On An Outside Board Of Directors
+CFO Lessons Learned And Benefits From Being An Outside Board Director

 I was recently asked to join a Board of Directors at a local Community Bank that operates in Arizona, Nevada and California.
 The experience has been a valuable one for me; starting with the interview process and up to our most recent meeting.